|

 Like

-your mission statements, effective job descriptions will (ideally) be discussed openly and
+your family mission statement, co-parenting job descriptions will (ideally) be discussed

 suggestions of at least all (older) kids